lonexg/hodl.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to LoneXG's rimworld githubpage

-1. Clone Repo
-2. Upload your itemlist.json and eventlist.json
+Here you can find the updated storeItems and edit them